Gaza awaits humanitarian aid, as Israel tells troops to ‘be ready’ for ground invasion

 “We can’t save more lives if this keeps happening, meaning more children ... more women will die,” he said.

 The Gaza Health Ministry pleaded with gas stations to give whatever fuel they had left to hospitals.
-The U.N. agency for Palestinian refugees, UNRWA, gave some of its little remaining fuel stores to hospitals, according to spokesperson Juliette Touma.
+The U.N. agency for Palestinian refugees gave some of its last remaining fuel supplies to hospitals, spokesperson Juliette Touma said.

-The agency's donation to Gaza City’s Shifa Hospital, the territory’s largest, would “keep us going for another few hours,” hospital director Mohammed Abu Selmia told The Associated Press.
+The agency's donation to Gaza City’s Shifa Hospital, the territory’s largest, would “keep us going for another few hours,” hospital director Mohammed Abu Selmia said.

 The Gaza Health Ministry said 3,785 people have been killed in Gaza since the war began, the majority of them women, children and older adults.
 Nearly 12,500 others were injured, and another 1,300 people were believed buried under the rubble, health authorities said.